SHEHAN-120/Ml-Regression/README.md

-# Machine Learning Basics – Linear & Logistic Regression
+# Machine Learning – Linear & Logistic Regression

 This repository demonstrates the implementation of **Linear Regression** and **Logistic Regression** using Python, NumPy, Pandas, Matplotlib, and Scikit-learn.